The wishlist name can't be left blank

 Anticoagulants work by preventing the assimilation of vitamin K1, one of 12 ‘blood clotting factors’ within vertebrates.
 Once a lethal dose of poison has been eaten by the rodent, there is a lag period while the existing vitamin K1 in the body is used up.
 This normally takes three to four days, after which the blood will no longer be able to clot, and any haemorrhaging inside the body will lead to death.
 The great advantage of the lag period is that rodents never associate the bait they have eaten, with the symptoms of poisoning they go through.
 This means it is possible to attain 100% control of the population, as the rats will continue to feed on the bait ignorant of the fact it is killing them.

-Active ingredients The most widely used anticoagulant active ingredients used in the UK as rodenticides are:
+The most widely used anticoagulant active ingredients used in the UK as rodenticides are:

 First Generation